Data Table

 #### Access Column Settings

-* Click on a column in this section to open its settings.
+Click on any column listed in the **Data Mappings** section to open its settings.

 <figure><img src="/files/qIzSgFEAbB9pOFDOGBoJ" alt=""><figcaption></figcaption></figure>